frishberg/Chess-Analytica/docs/source/chessdotcom.rst

 .. code-block:: python

-   from chess-analytica import Board, ChessDotCom
+   from chess_analytica import Board, ChessDotCom

 It's important to import the Board file as well, as the ChessDotCom file is built on top of this code.